hyee/dbcli/README.md

 * Support SSH operations
 * Provides the graph charts of the database performance
 * Easy to extend, modify or deploy, because most of the source code is not required to compile
+* Easily switch to the db built-in cli utility

 Build and Configuration